-You should also look at the marking criteria (available in ICA Assessment Guidelines) which guides the examiner when allocating your mark.
-Consider your assignment submission in light of the generic feedback and the marking criteria.
+Consider your assignment submission in light of the generic feedback.
 You may have picked up on a pertinent content point, but have you fully explored it in the context of the question, with analysis or an appropriate example, thereby demonstrating your knowledge?
 You need to if you want to obtain the higher marks.

 Having identified where the assignment has fulfilled the expectations of the guidance and marking criteria, the examiner will in this section also cover any areas which could have been enhanced.

 Whilst this is often the longest part of the individual feedback, it is usually short compared to the depth given in the chief examiner’s generic feedback.
 As already highlighted, the content of your individual feedback must be considered against this generic feedback to fully contextualise your own result.

 2. Style and presentation